 Another priority which received more attention was services to its members, such as getting local bike shops to offer discounts to WABA members.
-The discount varied between 5% and 10%, which could be substantial on the purchase of a new bike, and would more than make up for the cost of joining WABA.
+The discount varied between 5 percent and 10 percent, which could be substantial on the purchase of a new bike, and would more than make up for the cost of joining WABA.